 I handle matters of all sizes.
 For representations that require reviewing large numbers of documents, I collaborate with other law firms.
 I have substantial experience with cases involving parallel criminal and civil proceedings and litigation in multiple jurisdictions.

 Before founding The Josh Greenberg Law Firm, I practiced in the D.C. offices of Covington & Burling and Womble Carlyle, clerked for Judge Thomas L. Ambro of the U.S. Court of Appeals for the Third Circuit, graduated with honors from Stanford Law School, and graduated as a member of Phi Beta Kappa from Washington University in St. Louis.

-I am admitted to practice in the District of Columbia, Maryland, and a number of federal courts.
+I am admitted to practice in the District of Columbia, Maryland, and a number of federal courts, including the U.S. District Courts for the District of Columbia and Maryland, the U.S. Courts of Appeals for several different Circuits, and the U.S. Supreme Court.
 I appear pro hac vice in courts where I am not admitted.

 I am a member of the Edward Bennett Williams American Inn of Court, an invitation-only professional organization in Washington, D.C. devoted to white-collar criminal practice; the National Association of Criminal Defense Lawyers; the Criminal Procedure & Evidence Committee of the Criminal Justice Section of the American Bar Association (the "ABA"); and the American Society for Pharmacy Law.
 In addition, the ABA's Health Law Section chose me to join its leadership for two consecutive years.
 I am also a Fellow of the American Bar Foundation, an honorary society whose membership is limited to one percent of the lawyers admitted to practice in the United States and its territories.